editorconfig-checker/editorconfig-checker.php/README.md

 If you encounter any bugs or anything else please open an issue with as many details as possible.

-You should use the `-f` option after installing and configuring this tool to see if all files are checked.
+You should use the `-l` option after installing and configuring this tool to see if all files are checked.

 The `auto-fix` parameter puts a copy of every original file which gets fixed in `/tmp/editorconfig-checker.php/<filename>-<timestamp>-<sha1>`